 If you are a consumer of caffeine, and a panic attack or anxiety sufferer, then you might consider this article an important one.

-You might be asking the question: is there really such a thing as caffeine panic attacks?
+You might be asking the question: is there really such a thing as a caffeine panic attack?

-Yes.
-In fact, four caffeine-related syndromes are recognized in DSM–IV (American Psychiatric Association, 1994): caffeine intoxication; caffeine-induced anxiety disorder; caffeine-induced sleep disorder; and caffeine-related disorder not otherwise specified.
+Essentially the answer is yes.
+In fact, four caffeine-related syndromes were recognized in DSM–IV (American Psychiatric Association, 1994): caffeine intoxication; caffeine-induced anxiety disorder; caffeine-induced sleep disorder; and caffeine-related disorder not otherwise specified.
 The current DSM-5 recognizes caffeine-induced anxiety disorder.